Fire Country: Spin-offs

-On January 23, 2024, it was reported that a proposed spin-off of Fire Country would be introduced via back-door pilot episode in season 2 with Morena Baccarin attached to lead.
+On January 23, 2024, it was reported that a proposed spin-off of Fire Country would be introduced via a back-door pilot episode in season 2 with Morena Baccarin attached to lead.
 The episode titled "Alert the Sheriff" introduced Baccarin's character, Edgewater County Sheriff's Sergeant Mickey Fox.
 On May 2, 2024, it received a straight-to-series order, with CBS Studios joining the production of what would later be titled Sheriff Country, with filming set to take place in Toronto, rather than in Vancouver like the original, so Baccarin could be closer to her family in New York.

 A fall 2025 premiere was confirmed in March 2025 with a promo airing during broadcasts of March Madness.
 The castings of Matt Lauria, Christopher Gorham, Michele Weaver were announced in April 2025, joining the previously announced W. Earl Brown.
 Production on the spin-off began in May 2025 in the Toronto area with twelve scripts already written, and in July 2025 the premiere date was set for October 17, with the show airing regularly before the original on Fridays after the premiere.
-A first teaser trailer was released in August 2025.
+The first teaser trailer was released in August 2025.

 A second spin-off featuring Jared Padalecki has also been under consideration since 2024.